MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/preview-ltsc2024/install-ltsc-preview.md

 #### Example configuration.xml file

-The following sample configuration.xml will install the 64-bit version of the three preview products in English.
-Also, any previous versions of Office that were installed by using the Windows Installer (MSI) installation technology will be removed from the device.
-Because no [UpdatePath attribute](../office-deployment-tool-configuration-options.md#updatepath-attribute-part-of-updates-element) is specified, the preview products will be updated directly from the Office Content Delivery Network (CDN) on the internet.
+The following sample configuration.xml installs the 64-bit version of the three preview products in English.
+Also, any previous versions of Office that were installed by using the Windows Installer (MSI) installation technology is removed from the device.
+Because no [UpdatePath attribute](../office-deployment-tool-configuration-options.md#updatepath-attribute-part-of-updates-element) is specified, the preview products are updated directly from the Office Content Delivery Network (CDN) on the internet.

 ```xml